atscott/angular/TYPED_ROUTER_CONTEXT.md

 To provide a more ergonomic and modern API, a new `injectRoute` function and `ActivatedRoute` class were introduced.

 -   **`ActivatedRoute`**: A strongly-typed wrapper around the standard `ActivatedRoute`.
 It exposes the route's observable-based properties (`params`, `data`, `queryParams`, etc.) as signals, using `@angular/core/rxjs-interop`.
--   **`injectRoute`**: An injection function that takes a route's full path string (e.g. `/users/:userId`) and returns a fully-typed instance of `ActivatedRoute`.
-Using the `route.fullPath` property of a route definition is recommended to avoid magic strings.
-This eliminates the need for manual type casting of the `ActivatedRoute` or its snapshot.
+-   **`injectRoute`**: An injection function that returns a fully-typed, signal-based instance of `ActivatedRoute`.
+It is overloaded to provide the best developer experience for both manual and generated routing:
+    -   **With File-Based Routing**, a generator produces a global `RouteMap`.
+This enables a convenient signature where you pass the route's unique ID string: `injectRoute('/posts/:postId')`.
+    -   **With Manual Routing**, no `RouteMap` is present.
+The function is map-free and requires a type parameter to identify the route: `injectRoute<typeof postsRoute>()`.

 ### Improving Type Readability